 - San Antonio Bar Association

-- Associated Builders and Contractors, South Texas Chapter, Future Leaders’ Task Force, Chair
+- Associated Builders and Contractors, South Texas Chapter, Future Leaders’ Initiative, Chair

 - United Way of San Antonio, Emerging Leaders Council